microsoft/aed-content-nasa-su20/Learn/rocks-project/2-introduction-to-artifical-intelligence/includes/3-space-rock-information.md

 # Understand the Different Space Rock Types Used for Research

-Before we begin learning about how Artificial Intelligence can classify rocks, let's start by learning about the different types of rocks that we will be classifying and see how well *you* can do at classifying rocks.
+Before we begin learning about how Artificial Intelligence can classify rocks, let's start by learning about the different types of rocks that we will be classifying and see how well *you* do at classifying rocks.

 ## Types of Rocks